omAlbert/Modular-AI-Framework/README.md

 ## Dependencies

 This framework is built to work seamlessly with my **[Advanced Timer System](https://github.com/omAlbert/Unity-advanced-timer-system)**.
-Instead of using `Coroutines` or manual `Time.deltaTime` checks inside the AI components, the system schedules:

 ## Technologies